tengcharmaine/tp/docs/DeveloperGuide.md

     - Cons: Brings inconvenience to users if they only want to view a specific user's notes.

-**Aspect: How to clear the notes of patient on Patient Note Display.**
+**Aspect: How to clear the notes of patient on patient notes display.**

-- **Alternative 1 (Current Choice):** Clears patient's notes on Patient Note Display using one command.
+- **Alternative 1 (Current Choice):** Clears patient's notes on patient notes display using one command.
     - Pros: Easy to implement.
 Users do not need to remember so many commands.

     - Cons: The command might not be intuitive.

-- **Alternative 2:** Clears patient's notes on Patient Note Display with another command.
+- **Alternative 2:** Clears patient's notes on patient notes display with another command.

     - Pros: The command is more intuitive.